Measure Preserving Words are Primitive: Overview of the proof

-In addition, the current paper uses much more extensively various combinatorial structures of posets (partially order sets) on the set of f.g.\ subgroups of $\F_{k}$.
-This set has, of course, a natural structure of a lattice \footnote{By a \emph{lattice} we refer here to a partially ordered set in which every two elements have unique infimum and supremum. } given by the relation of inclusion.
-However, there are other interesting partial orders defined on this set, some of which are much sparser and have the advantage of being locally finite \footnote{A \emph{locally finite} poset is one in which every closed interval $[a,b]=\left\{ x\,:\, a\le x\le b\right\} $ is finite. }.
-If $\preceq$ is some partial order on the subgroups of $\F_{k}$, and $H,J\leq\F_{k}$, we define the \emph{closed interval}
+The proof of our main theorem involves several structures of posets (partially ordered sets) on $\mathfrak{sub}_{f\! g}\left(\mathbf{F}_{k}\right)$, the set of finitely generated subgroups of $\F_{k}$.
+This set has, of course, a natural structure of a poset given by the relation of inclusion.
+However, there are other interesting partial orders defined on it: the relation of \emph{algebraic extensions}, and the family of relations defined by \emph{covers}.
+We introduce some notation: If $\preceq$ is some partial order on $\mathfrak{sub}_{f\! g}\left(\mathbf{F}_{k}\right)$, and $H,J\fg\F_{k}$, we define the \emph{closed interval}

-and similarly the open interval $\left(H,J\right)_{\preceq}=\left\{ L\leq\F_{k}\,\middle|\, H\precneqq L\precneqq J\right\} $, the half-bounded interval $\left[H,\infty\right)_{\preceq}=\left\{ L\leq\F_{k}\,\middle|\, H\preceq L\right\} $, and so on (see also the glossary).
+and similarly the open interval $\left(H,J\right)_{\preceq}=\left\{ L\,\middle|\, H\precneqq L\precneqq J\right\} $, the half-bounded interval $\left[H,\infty\right)_{\preceq}=\left\{ L\,\middle|\, H\preceq L\right\} $, and so on (see also the glossary).